-DENOUNCE EFFORTS THAT MAY REINJURE THE VIC-TIM.
+DENOUNCE EFFORTS THAT MAY REINJURE THE VICTIM.
 Avoid any suggestion that the victim somehow "brought on" the attack by his or her appearance or behavior.
-For example, every year, shameful reports It is vital to support specific victims of a bias incident or hate crime at school, as well as show support for the targeted community. surface about administrators telling LGBT victims they would not be harassed or attacked if they just refrained from being "out."
+For example, every year, shameful reports surface about administrators telling LGBT victims they would not be harassed or attacked if they just refrained from being "out."
 Also, if a victim of harassment retaliates against a bully or harasser, do not allow the original provocation to go unaddressed when considering consequences in the wake of the second incident.

 APOLOGIZE ON BEHALF OF THE SCHOOL COMMUNITY.
-In private or during an incidentrelated conference, express how sorry you and the school are for what happened.
+In private or during an incident-related conference, express how sorry you and the school are for what happened.
 Social and psychological research has shown that sincere apologies have great power in healing ruptures in trust and security within organizations, communities and professional relationships.
 Explain that the school will do everything possible to identify offenders and see that they face appropriate consequences.